 That said, this also means that the buyer is taking on more risk with the property.

-The cap rate assumes the value and rate based on the full purchase price or value of the property.
+Just note that the cap rate assumes the value and rate based on the full purchase price of the property.

-It doesn’t take into consideration the investor’s portion of the investment, which is likely far less than the total purchase price.
+It doesn’t take into consideration financing or the investor’s portion of the investment, which is likely far less than the total purchase price.